Sleeveless Acts

 • The performativity of the American Civil Rights Movement

-With 21 years of experience as a playwright/theatre educator and 14 years as an ordained minister, Dr. Dontá has developed and taught unique theatre courses within communities, seminaries, universities, K-12 schools, and churches.
-He is both the co-founder and co-artistic director of Sleeveless Acts.
+With over two decades of experience as a playwright and theatre educator, and 15 years as an ordained minister, Dr. Dontá has designed and taught innovative theatre courses across diverse settings—including communities, seminaries, universities, K-12 schools, and churches.
+As the co-founder and co-artistic director of Sleeveless Acts, he continues to create transformative artistic experiences that inspire social change.

 Education:

-• Ph.D.
-Theatre (for Youth & Community) Arizona State University
+• Ph.D. in Theatre (for Youth & Community), Arizona State University

-• Doctor of Ministry--Urban Ministry, Aspen Christian College & Seminary
+• Ministry Training in Urban Ministry, Aspen Christian College & Seminary

-• Masters of Arts in Liberal Studies—Humanities/Social Justice, Southern Methodist University
+• M.A. in Liberal Studies (Humanities & Social Justice), Southern Methodist University

-• Bachelors of Arts in Sociology, University of North Texas
+• B.A. in Sociology, University of North Texas

 Picture